ome/omero-documentation/omero/sysadmins/restricted-admins.rst

         of that user.
-When the restricted admin is working on behalf of a user and using Sudo, their privileges are a common least denominator of the privileges of the user and of the restricted admin.
+When the restricted admin is working on behalf of a user and using Sudo, their privileges are a common least denominator of the privileges of the user and of the restricted admin (i.e. if a restricted administrator is using Sudo on behalf of a full administrator, they do not have full admin rights to perform actions not covered by their own privileges).
 See also Note on privilege escalation, Note on Delete and :ref:`Workflow 2` for more details.

     Write Data
         Administrator can create data in groups of which he/she is not